 Since that alone can be a bit harsh if you do many things but don’t find a lot of valuables in the wilderness, there is usually a small side tally of experience for surviving dangerous encounters.

-So games soon branched out and tried to find other ways to reward players, like giving out XP for the number of hours you played, or for the missions you accomplished, or for the monsters you killed.
+So games soon branched out and tried to find other ways to reward players, like giving out XP for the number of hours you played, or for the missions you accomplished, the distance you travelled, or for the monsters you killed.

-In this particular case, BFRPG goes full new school and gives XP mainly, foremost, and predominantly for killing, and even raises these numbers to make killing more attractive.
+In this particular case, BFRPG goes full new school and gives a whole lot more XP, predominantly so for killing.
+It raises these numbers and thus makes fighting and killing more attractive.
 And, as a side option, for “other things”.

 Individual Fight vs Group Fight